silverhammermba/bananagrams/README.md

 * Peel: when you have used up your tiles, press this to check your grid and get a new tile
 * Center: move the view back to the center of your grid
+* Show: looking for a letter?
+Type it after this to highlight all occurences of it in your grid
-* Dump: exchange the tile under the cursor for three new tiles
+* Dump: can't use a tile in your hand?
+Type its letter after this to exchange it for three more tiles
 * Cut: if tiles are selected, lets you move them to a new location.
 Press it twice to return the cut tiles to your hand
 * Paste: place cut tiles back on the grid